NitinMangrule/angular-universal-app/README.md

 # SpaceXLaunchApp

 This application helps users to browse all launches SpaceX programs.
 This is server-side rendering application.
 The initial launch programs landing page is server side rendered.
+This application is deployed on netlify.

 ## Live Application Link